bilotAIcore/Azure-ML-training/clustering.md

 ## 3. Select Columns in Dataset
 <p>This operator is used next to drop features that have
-been used to generaste the Label.
+been used to generate the Label.
 Save as Dataset for later use.</p>

 ## 4. Summarize Data
 <p>Connect <b>Summarize Data</b> operator to the
 <b>Select Columns in Dataset</b> operator to get
 statistical summary of the data.</p>

-## 4. Compute Linear Correlation
-<p>Connect <b>Compute Linear Correlation</b> operator to the
-<b>Select Columns in Dataset</b> operator to get
-Pearson correlation coefficients between features.
-It should become clear that there are strong correlations in the data.</p>

 ## 5. Normalize Data
 <p>To perform a clustering, the features need to be taken to